chameleon-lizard/Player/README.md

 # Player

-A simple video player using GStreamer and PyGTK
+A simple video player using GStreamer and PyGTK.